 Here's how all these elements fit together to give you the ideal forex position size, no matter what the market conditions are, what the trade setup is, or what forex strategy you're using.

-Continue reading for more information or start trading and notice in real-time how the forex lot size influences your profit and loss.
-Use code WELCOME20 at registration to get a FREE $20 welcome bonus.
+Continue reading for more information or start demo trading and notice in real-time how the forex lot size influences your profit and loss.
+Learn how to master position size in forex trading with our online MasterClass.

 This is the most important step for determining forex lot size.
 Set a percentage or dollar risk limit, you'll risk on each trade.
 Most professional traders risk 1 to 3 percent of their account.
 For example, if you have a $10,000 trading account, you could risk $100 per trade if you risk 1% of your account on the trade.
 If your risk 2%, then you can risk $200.
 You can also use a fixed dollar amount, but ideally, this should be below 2% of your account.
 For example, you risk $150 per trade.
 As long as your account balance is above $7,500, then you'll be risking 2% or less.
 While other variables of trade may change, account risk is kept constant.
 Choose how much you're willing to risk on every trade, and then stick to it.
 Don't risk 5% on one trade, 1% on the next, and then 3% on another.
 If you choose 2% as your account risk limit per trade, then every trade should risk about 2%.